pluots/sql-udf/README.md

 - Make a struct or enum that will share data between initializing and processing steps (it may be empty).
-The name of this struct will be the name of your function in SQL, as converted to snake case (adjustable names are planned but not yet available).
+The name of this struct will be the name of your function in SQL, as converted to snake case (configurable names are planned but not yet available).
 - Implement the `BasicUdf` trait on this struct
 - Implement the `AggregateUdf` trait if you want it to be an aggregate function